Twipped/Kalendae/readme.md

 The Kalendae source code is assembled from multiple individual files.
 A standard GNU makefile is included to compile the files together into the finished product.

 To build Kalendae, navigate to the directory containing this readme file in the system terminal and run the `make` command.

 To create a minified version, run `make minified`.
 If the minified file is blank, run `make minified-test` to see what errors Google Closure Compiler is throwing.

+##Contributing to Kalendae

+1. Please submit all pull requests to the `dev` branch from your own named branch.
+2. Please only include the changes within the `src/` directory, do not include new builds.
+3. New code should match the existing code style, with hard tabs for indentation, spaces for alignment, and [BSD/KNF style bracketing](http://en.wikipedia.org/wiki/Indent_style#BSD_KNF_style).
+4. Please be aware that I have family and work obligations and may take some time to respond to your Pull Request.

 ##License